The Post-Quantum Signature Problem

 Dilithium3 signatures are 3,309 bytes each.
 Public keys are ~1,952 bytes (stored once per new sender).
-A block with 100 transactions carries roughly 390 KB of signature data — before you count transaction payloads.
+A single transaction therefore carries ~5,261 bytes of authentication data alone.
+By contrast, an Ethereum ECDSA signature is 65 bytes.

 This is what Shell Chain's STARK aggregation does: